aadis-hue/Youtube-Url-Viewer/README.md

 # Youtube-Url-Viewer
+YOU SEEING THIS, is probaly a student.
+If so, I was once like you and craved youtube.
+This was my solution.

 A tiny, simple widget that lets you paste a YouTube video URL and watch the video inline.
 Designed to be dropped into any HTML area (or embedded into Google Sites) so you can preview videos quickly without navigating away.